 - 1. Press the trigger and Hold - 2.
-The set pre-gas flow starts and the arc starts and will upslope to the amperage selected on the amperage dial. - 3.
-When you want to finish the weld, release the trigger and the amperage will begin to downslope at the rate you have selected on the downslope dial, If you selected zero the arc will stop as soon as you release the trigger.
+The set pre-gas flow starts and the arc starts. - 3.
+When you want to finish the weld, release the trigger and the arc will stop as soon as you release the trigger.
+Gas may continue to flow according to time set on Post-Flow setting.